 Family Violence Against Men

 Family violence refers to violent, threatening, coercive or controlling behaviour that is committed by a person against a member of their family, causing the victim to be fearful.
-There is a high prevalence of family violence in matters that come before the Family Court in Australia.
-Whilst the women and children are often the victims of family violence, there is a significant number of cases involving family violence against men.
+There is a high prevalence of family violence in matters that come before the Federal Circuit and Family Court of Australia (FCFCA) Whilst the women and children are often the victims of family violence, there is a significant number of cases involving family violence against men.